Tourism in the Gambia

 The tourism industry today in the Gambia started when a party of 300 Swedish tourists arrived in 1965.
 That pioneering trip was organised by a Swede named Bertil Harding together with the tour operators Vingresor.
 It was seen as an ideal place to escape the harsh winter months of Scandinavia where Europeans would enjoy not only sun, sand and beaches but also experience the excitement of a real African holiday.
 It also offered a new opening for an affordable holiday to increasing numbers of traveling Europeans.

 The number of visitors increased from 300 tourists in 1965 to 25,000 visitors in 1976.
 The number of tourists has continued to rise sharply throughout the years, and as the government is eager to diversify the economy, it recognised tourism as a potential major foreign exchange source of revenue.
 However, despite increasing popularity as a tourist destination, infrastructure development has been slow.

+The tourism sector focuses primarily on foreign visitors and today contributes significantly to the Economy of the Gambia.
+According to estimates, its share of gross domestic product in 2019 was around 20 percent.
+At the same time, the industry offers extensive employment opportunities: over 100,000 Gambians, a significant proportion of the working population, work directly or indirectly in the tourism sector.

+History

+The beginnings of modern tourism in The Gambia date back to the mid-1960s.
+In 1965, around 300 Swedish tourists landed in Bathurst (now Banjul) for the first time, on the initiative of Swedish tour operator Bertil Harding.
+He had previously traveled to Senegal and ended up in The Gambia by chance, but was so impressed by the natural beauty and friendliness of the locals that he recommended the country as a destination to his clients.
+In the following years, Gambia quickly developed into a popular winter destination for Europeans: visitor numbers rose from around 300 in the 1965/66 season to around 2,600 in 1970/71 and further to over 8,000 in 1971/72.
+By 1985, 47,926 international arrivals had already been recorded, and in 1993/94, just under 90,000.
+The number of hotels grew from only 2 in 1965 to 13 in the early 1970s and over 40 by 2008, with a bed capacity of around 7,000 (2005).
+The tourism sector thus began to become an important source of foreign exchange alongside the traditional peanut export.
+As early as 1970, the government under President Dawda Jawara created a Tourism Development Area (TDA), an 800 m wide coastal strip from Kololi to Kartung, which was reserved exclusively for tourism development.